Jeremy523/albums-react-native/README.md

 Another piece of good news (if you have Watchman installed) is that building the app via this "run" command only needs to be done once per development session.
 After it has been built, Watchman should trigger a rebuild of the app everytime a file in the project is changed.

 Thus, any code changes should be apparent when you refresh the virtual device.
-(For Android, double tap "R".
-For iOS, press "⌘R")
+To do this on Android, double tap "R".
+For iOS, press "⌘R".